paranjaa/ENSE405-project/README.md

 Working in some capacity with the [Regina Food Bank](https://www.reginafoodbank.ca/), got some information about their Food Hampers and the Recipes that they use

-Current Progress: Basic Layout for a Recipe in a Stateless Flutter Widget Working on: Adding stateful menu navigation and persistent storage with SQL.
+Current Progress is a Basic Layout for a Recipe in a Stateless Flutter Widget Working on adding stateful menu navigation and persistent storage with SQL.